OnePlus 7T Review

 You can see a selection of photos taken on the OnePlus 7T below.

-OnePlus 7T offers solid battery and upgraded fast charging
+Battery life – You’ll get solid battery life and upgraded fast charging

 The addition of OnePlus new 30T Warp Charging tech is another key difference between the 7T and 7.
 The tech’s a modest upgrade on the regular 30 Warp Charge solution seen on the 7 that will reportedly let the phone go from 0 to 70% charge in 30 minutes.